duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 Multiprogramming (batch system) needed for efficiency:
 - single user cannot keep CPU and I/O devices busy at all times
-- multiprogramming orgnanizes jobs (code and data) so CPU always has one to execute
+- multiprogramming organizes jobs (code and data) so CPU always has one to execute
-- a subset of total jobs in asystem is kept in memory
+- a subset of total jobs in a system is kept in memory
 - one job selected and run via job scheduling
 - when it has to wait (for I/O for ex), OS switches to another job